Trumau

 Trumau is a town in the district of Baden in Lower Austria in Austria.

 Geography

 The river Triesting runs through the market town of Trumau.
 The town is situated between the south-west and north-east part of the Wiener Becken, on a sea level of 202 m.
 Trumau spreads over 18,57 km² and houses 3465 inhabitants.

 History

 The town was founded during the late Middle Ages, as a gift from the Babenberger Leopold IV to the Heiligenkreuz monastery.

 Town name

 The middle high German word ‚drum’ means endpiece.
 In the case of Trumau it could mean the end of the meadowlands.
 In ancient documents, Trumau appears in the following versions: between 1137-1340: Trumowe, 1139 Drumau, 1178 Drumawe, between 1233 and 1294 Drumowe, between 1303 and 1306 Drumbuowe, 1340 Drumenaw, 1380 Drumpnaw, 1388 Drumpnow, 1463 Thrumbaw.
-Rumor has it that it was often referred to as ‚ drumðo’ among the inhabitants.